-- 3. (1) For purposes of this section3, -
+3. (1) For purposes of this section1, -

-- (a) a non-executive director means an individual who is not involved in the day-to-day management of the insurer or has not been so involved at any time during the previous financial year; and

-- (b) an independent director -

-- (i) means a non-executive director that -
+- (a) a non-executive director means an individual who is not involved in the day-to-day management of the insurer or has not been so involved at any time during the last 12 months; and - (b) an independent director - - (i) means a non-executive director that - - (aa) is not and has not in the past three years been an employee of the insurer or any of its related or inter-related persons (as defined in section 1 of the Companies Act); - (bb) is not a member of the immediate family of an individual mentioned in subparagraph (aa); or - (cc) is not a material supplier or customer of the insurer, such that a reasonable and informed third party would conclude in the circumstances that the integrity, impartiality or objectivity of that director is compromised by that relationship; and

-These requirements are based on the requirements for members of audit committees as set out in the Companies Act
+1 These requirements are based on the requirements for members of audit committees as set out in the Companies Act.